Reggie Hamilton: Professional career

-After going undrafted in the 2012 NBA draft, he joined the Indiana Pacers for the 2012 NBA Summer League.
+After going undrafted in the 2012 NBA draft, Hamilton joined the Indiana Pacers for the 2012 NBA Summer League.

 In August 2012, Hamilton signed his first professional contract with Victoria Libertas Pesaro of Italy.
 In December 2012, he left Pesaro and moved to FMC Ferentino.
 On February 27, 2013, he was acquired by the Idaho Stampede.
 In November 2013, he was re-acquired by the Stampede.
 On January 4, 2014, he was waived by the Stampede.

-In January 2014, he signed with Stabill Jezioro Tarnobrzeg.
+On January 29, 2014, Hamilton signed with Stabill Jezioro Tarnobrzeg.

-On January 13, 2015, he signed with Proger Chieti of the Italian A2 Silver (Italy 3rd).
+On January 13, 2015, Hamilton signed with Proger Chieti of the Italian A2 Silver (Italy 3rd).